Skip to main content

 App Development Cost in 2026 Complete Pricing Breakdown

-Apr 1, 2026|App DevelopmentCost GuideMobile DevelopmentFlutterStartups
+|Apr 1, 2026|App DevelopmentCost GuideMobile DevelopmentFlutterStartups

 How Much Does a Simple App Cost vs a Complex One?

-Simple (MVP) — $15K-$40K | 8-12 weeks: Think single-purpose apps.
-A content reader, a basic marketplace listing, a utility tool.
-You're looking at user authentication, 5-10 screens, one API integration, and push notifications.
-We built a local services booking app in this range — 8 screens, Stripe checkout, deployed to both stores in 10 weeks using Flutter.
+Simple (MVP), $15K-$40K | 8-12 weeks: These are single-purpose apps.
+A content reader.
+A basic marketplace listing.
+A utility tool.
+You'll get user authentication, somewhere between 5 and 10 screens, a single API integration, and push notifications.
+We built a local services booking app that sat right in this range.
+Eight screens, Stripe checkout, live on both stores in 10 weeks with Flutter.

-Medium complexity — $40K-$120K | 12-20 weeks: This is where most funded startups land.
-Ecommerce with full payment flows, social apps with real-time messaging, SaaS products with dashboards and analytics.
-These apps need payment integration, real-time data syncing, an admin panel, and third-party APIs.
-Add a web dashboard and you're pushing toward $100K.
+Medium complexity, $40K-$120K | 12-20 weeks: This is where most funded startups land.
+Ecommerce with full payment flows.
+Social apps that do real-time messaging.
+SaaS products carrying dashboards and analytics.
+Under the hood you're wiring up payment integration, real-time data syncing, an admin panel, and a few third-party APIs that all have to talk to each other.
+Tack a web dashboard on top and you're pushing toward $100K.

-Complex — $120K-$500K+ | 20-40+ weeks: Fintech with regulatory compliance.
+Complex, $120K-$500K+ | 20-40+ weeks: Fintech that has to keep regulators happy.
 Healthcare platforms meeting HIPAA.
-Multi-sided marketplaces connecting three or more user types.
-Features include AI/ML processing, complex business logic, regulatory audit trails, and deep third-party integrations.
-Compliance alone adds 30-40% to the base cost.
+Multi-sided marketplaces stitching three or more user types together at once.
+Here you're into AI/ML processing, genuinely gnarly business logic, regulatory audit trails, and deep integrations with other people's systems.
+Compliance by itself adds 30-40% on top of the base cost.

 TierCost RangeTimelineExampleKey Features